Physics-Informed Deep B-Spline Networks: Introduction

-In this work, we integrate B-spline functions and physics-informed learning to form physics-informed deep B-spline networks (PI-DBSN) that can efficiently learn parameterized PDEs with varying initial and boundary conditions (Fig.~\ref{fig:bs_net_diagram}).
-We provide theoretical results that bound the approximation error and generation error of PI-DBSN in learning a set of multiple PDEs with varying ICBCs.
-Specifically, the network composites of B-spline basis functions, and a parameterized neural network that learns the weights for the B-spline basis.
-The coefficient network takes inputs of the PDE and ICBC parameters, and outputs the control points tensor (\ie weights of B-splines).
-Then this control points tensor is multiplied with the B-spline basis to produce the final output as the approximation of PDEs.
-One can evaluate the prediction of the PDE solution at any point, and we use physics loss and data loss to train the network similar to PINNs~\citep{cuomo2022scientific}.
-We constrain the network output to satisfy physics laws through physics-informed losses, but use a novel B-spline formulation for more efficient learning for families of PDEs.
-To the best of our knowledge, this is the first work that leverages B-spline basis representation with physics-informed learning to solve PDEs with theoretical guarantees on approximation and generalization error bounds.
-There are several advantages for the proposed PI-DBSN framework: \begin{enumerate} \item The B-spline basis functions are fixed and can be pre-calculated before training, thus we only need to train the coefficient network which saves computation and stabilizes training.
+\textbf{Contribution.} In this work, we propose a novel framework, termed physics-informed deep B-spline networks (PI-BSNet), that integrates neural B-splines and physics-informed learning to jointly solve families of parametric PDEs with different ICBCs (Fig.~\ref{fig:bs_net_diagram}).
+Specifically, PI-BSNet is composed of B-spline basis functions and a parameterized coefficient network that learns the weights for the B-spline basis.
+The coefficient network takes inputs of the PDE and ICBC parameters, and outputs a tensor of control points (\ie weights for the B-spline basis), which are then multiplied by the B-spline basis to generate the PDE values.
+This structured representation \textbf{enforces compliance of ICBCs by construction.} Training is performed using both physics-based and data-based loss functions to ensure the network accurately approximates PDE solutions across the domain for any PDEs in the parametric family.
+Furthermore, we show that the deep B-spline network serves as a \textbf{universal approximator for families of parametric PDEs} under mild assumptions, and we establish \textbf{generalization error bounds} for PI-BSNet.
+Finally, we present experimental results showing that PI-BSNet has \textbf{improved computation vs. accuracy trade-offs} and is capable of handling nonhomogeneous ICBCs and non-rectangular domains.
+To the best of our knowledge, this is the first work to integrate B-spline basis representations with physics-informed learning for solving families of parametric PDEs while also providing theoretical guarantees on approximation accuracy and generalization error bounds.

-\item The B-spline functions have analytical expressions for its gradients and higher-order derivatives, which provide faster and more accurate calculation for the physics-informed losses during training over automatic differentiation. \item Due to the properties of B-splines, we can directly specify Dirichlet boundary conditions and initial conditions through the control points tensor without imposing loss functions, which helps with learning extreme and complex ICBCs. \end{enumerate}

-The rest of the paper is organized as follows.
-We discuss related work in Sec.~\ref{sec:related_work}, and introduce our proposed PI-DBSN in Sec.~\ref{sec:proposed_method}.
-We then show in Sec.~\ref{sec:theoretical_analysis} that despite the use of fixed B-spline basis, the PI-DBSN is a universal approximator and can learn high-dimensional PDEs.
-Following the theoretical analysis, in Sec.~\ref{sec:experiments} we demonstrate with experiments that PI-DBSN can solve problems with discontinuous ICBCs and outperforms existing methods, and is able to learn high-dimensional PDEs.
-Finally, we conclude the paper in Sec.~\ref{sec:conclusion}.